SysKitTeam/docs-point/docs/governance-and-automation/provisioning/templates.md

 :::info
-**Please note:** Viva Engage Community templates do not have URL & E-mail customization options.
-When selecting Outlook & E-mail Settings, the Viva Engage Community template does not provide an option for sending a welcome e-mail.
+**Please note:** Viva Engage community templates do not have URL & E-mail customization options.
+When selecting Outlook & E-mail Settings, the Viva Engage template does not provide an option for sending a welcome e-mail.
 :::

 ### Microsoft 365 Group Template